📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Description

-Fish Zithro (Azithromycin) Tablets for Aquarium Fish: Complete Dosage, Treatment & Safety Guide
+Bird Zithro (Azithromycin) Tablets for Aquarium Bird: Complete Dosage, Treatment & Safety Guide

 When standard aquarium antibiotics fail to resolve a stubborn bacterial infection, experienced aquarists reach for something stronger.
-Fish Zithro — the aquarium hobby's trusted brand name for azithromycin tablets — is a powerful macrolide antibiotic specifically formulated for ornamental fish.
-With broad-spectrum activity against gram-positive, gram-negative, and even atypical bacteria like Mycobacterium, Fish Zithro provides a critical second-line treatment option that can save fish when other medications fall short.
+Bird Zithro — the aquarium hobby's trusted brand name for azithromycin tablets — is a powerful macrolide antibiotic specifically formulated for ornamental Bird.
+With broad-spectrum activity against gram-positive, gram-negative, and even atypical bacteria like Mycobacterium, Bird Zithro provides a critical second-line treatment option that can save Bird when other medications fall short.

-Whether your aquarium fish are battling persistent fin rot, aggressive columnaris, systemic septicemia, or gill disease that refuses to clear, Fish Zithro delivers pharmaceutical-grade azithromycin directly to the aquatic environment where your fish need it most.
-This comprehensive guide covers everything you need to treat confidently: what Fish Zithro is, the diseases it targets, exact dosage instructions, how to prepare your tank, when to choose azithromycin over other antibiotics, and what to expect during recovery.
+Whether your aquarium Bird are battling persistent fin rot, aggressive columnaris, systemic septicemia, or gill disease that refuses to clear, Bird Zithro delivers pharmaceutical-grade azithromycin directly to the aquatic environment where your Bird need it most.
+This comprehensive guide covers everything you need to treat confidently: what Bird Zithro is, the diseases it targets, exact dosage instructions, how to prepare your tank, when to choose azithromycin over other antibiotics, and what to expect during recovery.

-Important Notice: Fish Zithro is intended exclusively for ornamental and aquarium fish.
+Important Notice: Bird Zithro is intended exclusively for ornamental and aquarium Bird.
 It is not for human consumption.
 We do not sell or recommend this product for human use.
 Always consult a qualified aquatic veterinarian if you are unsure about diagnosis or treatment.

-Fish Zithro is the trade name for azithromycin tablets designed for use in ornamental aquarium fish.
+Bird Zithro is the trade name for azithromycin tablets designed for use in ornamental aquarium Bird.
 Azithromycin is a macrolide antibiotic — a class derived from erythromycin but with significantly enhanced activity against gram-negative bacteria and a much longer half-life.
-Unlike bactericidal antibiotics (such as amoxicillin) that kill bacteria directly, azithromycin is primarily bacteriostatic: it halts bacterial growth by inhibiting protein synthesis, giving the fish's immune system time to eliminate the infection.
+Unlike bactericidal antibiotics (such as amoxicillin) that kill bacteria directly, azithromycin is primarily bacteriostatic: it halts bacterial growth by inhibiting protein synthesis, giving the Bird's immune system time to eliminate the infection.

 Product Details at a Glance